yusufkinatas/lovable-clone/README.md

 # Text-to-app Project

+> **Caveat:** This project was 95% "vibe-coded" using v0+cursor and does not necessarily represent my personal coding style, architecture, or production-level standards.

 A simple app that allows you to generate a single file React app from a text prompt.

 ## How to run locally